chat icon

 High angle view of university students sitting on stairs and discussing studies.
 Young people studying in college campus.

 As you analyze your campus’s security concerns, there are several areas that can make a dramatic difference in a crisis.
-Emergency training is vital, and both teachers, students, staff, and local first responders greatly benefit from enhanced training on school emergencies.
-Schools can also try to prevent these crises in the first place by investing in mental health services, training to prevent violence and recognize warning signs, and anonymous reporting systems.
+Emergency training is vital, and teachers, students, staff, and local first responders greatly benefit from enhanced training on school emergencies.
+Your school can also take steps to prevent these crises in the first place by investing in mental health services, training to prevent violence and recognize warning signs, and anonymous reporting systems.

 Technology plays a vital role in modern campus security.
 Metal detectors, locks, alarms, lighting, and emergency notification systems can all buy precious moments during an emergency.
 Fire detectors, alarms, and sprinklers provide ample warning of a fire, while enhanced lock systems and metal detectors can help deter active threats.